NNE INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That NANO Nuclear Energy Inc. Investors With Substantial Losses Have Opportunity To Le...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against NANO Nuclear energy Inc. ("NNE" or "the Company") (NASDAQ: NNE ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+18, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against NANO Nuclear energy Inc. (“NNE” or“the Company”) (NASDAQ: NNE) and certain of its officers.

 Class Definition